 "Dynamite" is a disco-pop song that was released in August 2020 and stayed in Billboard's top 100 most popular song chart for 32 consecutive weeks.
-BTS was nominated for the Best Pop Duo/Group Performance category with the global hit song.
+BTS was nominated by the Grammys for the Best Pop Duo/Group Performance category with the global hit song.

 "BTS' popularity is beyond imagination," Kim Na-hyun, a 26-year-old businesswoman, said after knowing about how the group's song will be transmitted from lunar orbit using space internet equipment developed by the Electronics and Telecommunications Research Institute (ETRI), a state research body involved in South Korea's lunar exploration project.

 ETRI will test whether it can implement a wireless internet environment that connects satellites or exploration robots on the moon using space internet equipment.
 Because a delay of at least 1.281 seconds takes place when data is exchanged between the Earth and the moon, ETRI has developed node technology that enables interplanetary space internet to receive and send back signals properly.

 The orbiter to be launched on SpaceX's Falcon-9 at Cape Canaveral Air Force Station in Florida is to settle in orbit around the moon on January 1, 2023, according to a timetable disclosed by the Korea Aerospace Research Institute, a space agency in charge of the lunar mission.
 After a test drive for a month, various missions will be carried out by December 2023.